ElliottData/Get-Clean1/CodeBook.md

    -Replacing "mean" with Mean (to maintain camel casing format) -Replacing "BodyBody" with "Body"(to correct a typo found in the original features dataset)

-The columns containing activity and subject are renamed as well.
+The columns containing activity and subject are renamed as well, replacing the dfault names given by the system.

+As a final step the script summarizes the data by providing the average measurement for each feature, for each of the activities, by subject.